adolesamuel/gelato_gallery/readme.txt

 Additionally:
     1. Images on the Gallery Page are cached using the CachedNetworkImage widget.
-    2. Only Unit test for Gallery Usecase get_photos has been implemented.
+    2. Only Unit test for Gallery Usecase get_photos, and respository getPhotos has been implemented.
     3. App Icon has been added.
     4. Splash Screen has been added.
     5. Custom Scrollbar implemented.

-App can be run in debug mode by flutter
+'flutter run' to run this app.

+Regards.
+Adole Samuel.